MonetDB/pymonetdb/doc/development.rst

 Also, we try to be pep8 compatible as much as possible, where possible and reasonable.

 Test suite
 ----------

-pymonetdb comes with a test suite to verify that the code works and makes development easier.
+pymonetdb comes with a test suite to verify that the code works and make development easier.

 Prepare test databases
 ^^^^^^^^^^^^^^^^^^^^^^

+Most tests use an existing MonetDB database that you must prepare beforehand.
+By default they try to connect to a database named "demo" but this can be configured otherwise, see below.

-Some tests rely on a running MonetDB daemon to create and use test databases.
+Some of the tests rely on a running MonetDB daemon, to test creating and destroying new databases.
+This daemon also needs to be prepared beforehand, and configured to allow control connections.
-Some tests rely on a running MonetDB default database "demo".
-Therefore, you need to set up those processes before running the tests.
+Alternatively, you may disable the control tests by setting the environment variable `TSTCONTROL=off`.

 The commands below assume an environment without any running MonetDB processes.